-This was the time wherein I sold travel packages to students in college.
+This was the time when I sold travel packages to students in colleges.

-And also got into network marketing wherein I sold to over 50+ people and became the fastest person ever to build a downline of 50+ people in the city.
+And also got into network marketing where I sold to over 50+ people and became the fastest person ever to build a downline of 50+ people in the city for that company.

-I wanted something online.
+I wanted to do something online.
 Something I could do from home.

 That’s when I started exploring ways to make money online.

 Phase 6: Online Marketing

 I started searching for ways to make money online.
 Found a 100 things but decided to go with blogging.

 Started a blog called HowToRuleOnline and then another one called LetsLearnToEarnOnline.
 Gave it my best, but could not make it work.

 For the next 3 years, I tried affiliate marketing, SEO, CPA, building websites etc. But couldn’t make it work.